Automatic Proof Search (Auto)¶

 Auto in the goal menu or pressing

-Search parameters are given by entering them into the hole before invocation.
 Giving no arguments is fine and results in a search with default parameters.
-The search carries on until either a (not necessarily unique) solution is found, the search space is fully (and unsuccessfully) explored or it times out (five seconds by default).
+The search carries on until either a (not necessarily unique) solution is found, the search space is fully (and unsuccessfully) explored or it times out (one second by default).
 Here follows a list of the different modes and parameters.

 Auto normally only tries to find a term that could replace the current